0xf0f/sqlite-file-index/README.md

 ### Introduction
 A module for managing a hierarchical database of files and folders.
-An example application could be for storing media libraries (e.g. keeping track of a large number of audio and video files in media applications, quickly searching through them).
+An example application could be for handling media libraries (e.g. keeping track of a large number of audio and video files in media applications, quickly searching through them).

 ### Features
 - Fast searching and navigation:
+    - Uses sqlite's text matching to quickly search through paths for keywords.
+    - Uses recursive queries for navigating and searching through individual folders.

 - All nodes are mapped to objects for ease of use:
     - Object Oriented API for intuitive usage and easy integration into